HQarroum/thread-pool/README.md

 {
  // The thread pool creates 5 worker threads upon construction. thread::pool::pool_t pool(5);
  // Scheduling workers.
  pool.schedule_bulk(workers, sizeof(workers));
 }
 // The thread pool and the worker threads are now terminated.
 ```

+> Note however that in the above example the execution of all the given workers is not guaranteed.
+Upon destruction, the thread-pool instance will prompt the worker threads to finish their execution, which may happen before every elements in the internal queue have been processed.

 ## Examples